AvalonSemiconductors/AS2650/docs/source/isa.rst

 All absolute and relative addressed instructions can only directly reach memory within the current page, essentially allowing faster access to local data.
 Indirect addressing and far addressing can access bytes anywhere within the complete 65,536 byte memory space.

-Notably, the Program Counter reaching its maximum value and wrapping to 0 does not cause the Instruction Pointer to be advanced into the follow page.
+Notably, the Program Counter reaching its maximum value and wrapping to 0 does not cause the Instruction Pointer to be advanced into the following page.
 Only branch instructions can change the current page.

 The 4KiB of on-die SRAM lie entirely within the first half of page 0.